Michiel-VandeVelde/Thesis/content/architecture.md

 {:#architecture}

 The concept of our core architecture for parser has been explained in [our previous work](cite:cites modular-parsing).
-In this work, we go into more detail on the actual implemented architecture in Traqula and extend the vision towards generation and transformation.
+In this work, we go into more detail on the actual implemented architecture in Traqula and extend the vision towards indirected generation and generic indirection.

 ### Loose coupling through indirection

 The core idea of Traqula is to introduce a level of indirection when declaring your parser, generator or generic indirection.
-This in done by declaring modular components and accessing them through a named index.
+This is done by declaring modular components and accessing them through a named index.
 For example, when you define your transformation functions, instead of defining a function and calling that function, you define an indirection component using a name and an anonymous function as implementation.
-The anonymous function gets some task specific helpers which depend on the task performed, and are listed in [](#task-helpers).
+The anonymous function gets some task-specific helpers which depend on the task performed, and are listed in [](#task-helpers).
 It should be noted that all indirection tasks have the `SUBRULE` helper to call an indirected function.
-The result of this first anonymous function should be another function that gets the execution context (similar to `this`), and some function specific parameters.
+The result of this first anonymous function should be another function that gets the execution context (similar to `this`), and some function-specific parameters.
+<span class="todo">add a small example listing - can be left: component; right: builder</span>

 <figure id="task-helpers" class="table">